What is SEM (Search Engine Marketing)

 • Ahrefs’ Keywords Explorer (paid) – Useful for generating keyword ideas, obtaining more precise keyword data, and analyzing your competitors.

 Search Engine Marketing (SEM) is a crucial part of marketing and advertising for any business.
-However, it’s important to avoid common mistakes to get the desired results.
+However, to get the desired results, it’s important to avoid common mistakes.
+Thus, let’s explore the most common SEM errors that marketers often make so you can steer clear of them.

 1. Ignoring Market Research